SURGroup/UQpy/docs/source/index.rst

 Welcome to UQpy's documentation!
 ================================

-py:mod:`UQpy` (Uncertainty Quantification with python) is a general purpose python toolbox for modeling uncertainty in physical and mathematical systems.
+UQpy (Uncertainty Quantification with python) is a general purpose python toolbox for modeling uncertainty in physical and mathematical systems.
 The code is organized as a set of modules centered around core capabilities in Uncertainty Quantification (UQ).